softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - Literature reviews can also help identify errors to avoid, highlight the strengths, weaknesses, and controversies in the field of study, and identify the subject experts.

 ## how to write literature review
-- step-1: copy abstract
+- step-1: copy abstract & conclusion(optional)
-- step-2: paste abstract in chatGPT asked for sumarization it in 3/4 sentence
+- step-2: paste abstract & conclusion(optional) in chatGPT asked for summarization it in 4/5 sentence
 - step-3: Now paraphase it Quilbot
 - step-4: Then it's ready to use